Short portraits

 Women in science - further portraits

-My advice to "Women Science": don't underestimate yourself!
-Build confidence, connect with other women in the field who you see as role models, and celebrate every milestone.
+My advice to women in science: don't underestimate yourselves!
+Build your self-confidence, network with other women in the field whom you see as role models, and celebrate every milestone.
 Every contribution, no matter how small, is important to science.
-Balancing family life and career is difficult, but with good prioritization, you can find a good balance."
+Balancing family life and career is difficult, but with good prioritisation, you can find a good balance.

 Expert on plastic in the environment